Whether you like earthy or floral notes, we are covering all different types of green tea in this helpful guide to 16 types of green tea!

 A cup of steamed green tea on a glass plate on an isolated white background.

-Brewing Method: To brew Fukamushi green tea, it is recommended to use slightly cooler water compared to other green teas, around 70-80°C (158-176°F).
-The lower temperature helps to prevent the tea from becoming overly bitter.
-The steeping time is usually shorter, around 30-60 seconds, as the smaller leaf particles release flavor more quickly.
+Brew Fukamushi with water around 70-80ยฐC (158-176ยฐF).
+The lower temperature helps prevent the tea from becoming overly bitter.
+Also, only seep it for 30-60 seconds, as the smaller leaf particles release flavor more quickly.

 Tencha